Implanted Venous Access Port

 What you should know

-- During placement, the catheter may enter the wrong area, causing abnormal heartbeats.
-Blood vessels may be damaged, causing you to bleed more than expected.
+- The catheter may enter the wrong area and cause abnormal heartbeats.
+You may bleed more than expected.
 Blood may collect around your heart, making it hard for your heart to beat.
 Your lung may collapse, and air or blood may leak into the space around your lungs.
 Air may enter your chest and cause heart or lung problems.
-Blood may collect in the area your port was placed and you may bruise around the port site.
+You may bruise around the port site.
 You may have pain or discomfort, and get a scar where the port was placed.
-The area around your port may get infection, or you may get an infection in your bloodstream.
+The area around your port may get infected.
+The infection may spread to your blood.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.